 My research and teaching interests are in gender, labor markets, social inequality, employment discrimination, and quantitative methods.
 The primary goal of my research is to identify the sources of gender inequalities in labor market processes, institutional contexts, and the interplay between labor market and family dynamics.
 One of my primary project explores effects of the rising “overwork” norm on many forms of gender inequalities.
 Another current project explores how characteristics of the changing economic environment (e.g., increased job mobility and flexible work arrangements) affect labor market inequality between men and women.
 Other related research projects examine the institutional bases of rising income inequality, and organizational and legal processes that improve workplace equality.
 All projects use large-scale data, including data from the U.S. as well as the best available comparative data, and in all cases I use quantitative methods to tease out causal relationships wherever possible.

-These links require an institutional subscription.
+Some of these links may require an institutional subscription.
 If you don't have access, please email me at email@example.com.